DareFail/AI-Video-Boilerplate-Simple/README.md

 If you want to make a brand new one to add to the repo, follow these steps:
 *(Replace all {{APP_NAME_HERE}} with your new app name)*

-1. Copy the Template folder to the main directory and rename it
+1. Copy the XXXXX Template folder to the main directory and rename it
 2. In main.py, import your new folder name
 ```
 "from  {{APP_NAME_HERE}}  import  {{APP_NAME_HERE}}"